survivejs/webpack-book/manuscript/developing/04_linting.md

 ...
 ```

-Given ESLint expects configuration to work, we need to define rules to describe what to lint and how to react if the rules aren’t obeyed.
+Given ESLint expects configuration to work, you need to define rules to describe what to lint and how to react if the rules aren’t obeyed.
 The severity of an individual rule is defined by a number as follows:

 * 0 - The rule has been disabled.
 * 1 - The rule will emit a warning.